jcugnoni-heig/GRIPIT_Ohwaboo_simulations/README.md

 GRIPIT : Groupe de Recherche Interdisciplinaire en Projet Innovant de Transport

+## **Disclaimer**
+This code is provided “as is” for educational and research purposes only.
+No warranty of any kind—express, implied, or statutory—is given regarding accuracy, reliability, or fitness for a particular use.
+Use it at your own risk, and verify all results independently before relying on them in safety‑critical or commercial applications.

 # GRIPIT_Ohwaboo_simulations
 A compact, end‑to‑end Python framework that simulates and analyses the non‑linear flight dynamics of the Ohwaboo pod, the passive‑maglev demonstrator developed under the GRIPIT project (HES‑SO, Axis 2).